 Take your medications as instructed

-If your healthcare provider told you to take certain medications the morning of your surgery, take only those medications with a sip of water.
+A member of your care team will tell you which medications to take the morning of your surgery.
+Take only those medications with a sip of water.
 Depending on what medications you take, this may be all, some, or none of your usual morning medications.

 Things to remember